The Haunted Mansion

-The Haunted Mansion is a horror themed dark-ride attraction located at Disneyland, Magic Kingdom, and Tokyo Disneyland.
-The haunted house attraction features a ride-through tour in Omnimover vehicles called "Doom Buggies" and a walk-through show is displayed to the queue line.
+The Haunted Mansion is a horror/thriller themed dark ride attraction located at Disneyland, Magic Kingdom and Tokyo Disneyland.
+This haunted house-based attraction features a ride-through tour in Omnimover vehicles called "Doom Buggies" and a walk-through show is displayed to the queue line.
 Each location differs slightly in design, utilizing a range of technology from centuries-old theatrical effects to modern special effects, including Audio-Animatronics.

-The ride was in development for over a decade after the park opened and was one of the last projects made under Walt Disney's direction.
-The Haunted Mansion inspired two loosely similar but distinct attractions, Phantom Manor and Mystic Manor, at Disneyland in Paris and Hong Kong, respectively.
-Franchise media includes television specials, merchandise, comic strips, and two feature films; The Haunted Mansion released in 2003, and Haunted Mansion released in 2023.
+The ride was in development for over a decade after Disneyland opened and was one of the last projects begun under Walt Disney's direction.
+The Haunted Mansion inspired two loosely similar but distinct attractions, Phantom Manor and Mystic Manor, at Disneyland Park (Paris) and Hong Kong Disneyland, respectively.
+Franchise media includes television specials, merchandise, comic strips and a pair of feature films; The Haunted Mansion released in 2003 and Haunted Mansion released in 2023.